DomainDemo: a dataset of domain-sharing activities among different demographic groups on Twitter

-To aid readers in comprehending the derived metrics, we present the distributions for all domains in the dataset and provide detailed information for three example domains in Figure~\ref{fig:metric_distributions}. \domain{cnn.com}, a national news outlet, has a user base closely aligned with the baseline.
+To help the readers interpret the derived metrics, we present the distributions for all domains in the dataset and provide case studies for three example domains in Figure~\ref{fig:metric_distributions}.

+Firstly, \domain{cnn.com}, a national news outlet, has a user base closely aligned with the baseline.
 Consequently, its localness ($\mathcal{L}_\delta = 0.013$), race deviation ($\mathcal{L}_\delta = 0.002$), age deviation ($\mathcal{L}_\delta = 0.049$), and gender leaning ($\mathcal{P}_\delta = -0.033$) scores are near zero. \domain{cnn.com} is shared more often by Democratic users and less often by Republican users than the baseline, resulting in an audience partisanship score of $-0.132$.

 The second example, \domain{news9.com}, is a local news outlet in Oklahoma City, Oklahoma.
 It is shared by fewer users than \domain{cnn.com} and has a localness score of 2.072, indicating a localized audience.
 Figure~\ref{fig:metric_distributions}(c) shows that \domain{news9.com} is over-represented in Oklahoma, confirming its local nature.
 Additionally, \domain{news9.com} is shared more often by Republican users and less often by Democratic users compared to the baseline, leading to an audience partisanship score of 0.297.
 Its user base has race ($\mathcal{L}_\delta = 0.051$) and gender ($\mathcal{P}_\delta = 0.026$) profiles similar to the baseline but is shared more often by older users ($\mathcal{L}_\delta = 0.086$).